 Horizontally-oriented classic basic form, derived from free-standing wire frames (on poles) often used for growing fruit trees (0050).
 Also frequently used for low areas like building bases... also for walls, garages etc..
 Not for creepers which need vertically orientated systems.
 Many variations-- see below.
 Please also refer to the tips we provide in the climbing plants section for support in choosing a suitable climbing system.

-Order as a kit: Parts list, information and assembly tips
+Order as a kit: parts list, information, and assembly tips

-|28-50 €||64,80 €||90-150 €||159,80 €||206,80 €|
+|28-50 €||69.80 €||90-150 €||159.80 €||221.80 €|

-Height x breadth: max. approx. 1.2 m x 3.2 m (at a heavy/solid kit 1.2 m x 4 m).
-Distance between the horizontal ropes most but only 25 -30 cm of (shoots) or 35 cm of (roses).
-Base approx. 0.5 - 1.5 m over the ground.
+Height x Breadth: max. approx. 1.2 m x 3.2 m (1.2 m x 4 m for heavy/massive kits).
+Distance between the horizontal ropes usually only 25 -30 cm (vines) or 35 cm (roses).
+Base approx. 0.5 - 1.5 m above the ground.

-Vine Training/Shoot Guidance: See graphics.
-Mostly vineyard guidance (R 01).
-Also small horizontal cordons are possible, one-sided angled or twice angled, "forked" (R 02).
-With longer cordon arms and larger planting distance (R 03) fewer vines are used, but the setup takes 1-2 years longer.
+Vine Training/Shoot Guidance: See diagrams.
+Mostly "vineyard" training (R 01).
+Small horizontal cordons are also possible, angled on one side or double-angled, i.e. "forked" (R 02).
+With longer cordon arms and greater planting distance (R 03), only one vine is needed, but it takes 1-2 years longer to build up.